 In preparation for the hotel’s 100th anniversary in June 2011, hotel owners George Mitchell and the Mitchell family completed an $11 million renovation.
 The owners replaced the Gulf facing windows throughout the hotel with operable, divided light windows reminiscent of the hotel’s original design and updated the guest rooms and suites with a new décor including new furniture, bedding, drapes and flat screen televisions.
 It also converted its sixth floor to spa-inspired rooms.
 Additionally, the hotel repurposed space used for a valet lot to new outdoor green space called Centennial Green.
 A similar park area existed in this space when the hotel opened in 1911.

-The Hotel Galvez, A Wyndham® Grand Hotel and a National Trust Historic Hotel of America, is the only historic beachfront hotel on the Texas Gulf Coast.
-The Hotel Galvez is rated four diamonds by AAA and is part of Mitchell Historic Properties.
+Hotel Galvez & Spa®, A Wyndham Grand® Hotel and National Trust Historic Hotel of America, is the only historic beachfront hotel on the Texas Gulf Coast.
+This 224-room, century-old hotel offers 13,000 square feet of meeting space, a 9,763-square-foot spa, fitness center, full-service restaurant, lobby bar, pool with a swim-up bar and Hall of History.
+The hotel is rated four diamonds by AAA and is owned by the Cynthia and George Mitchell family as part of Mitchell Historic Properties.
+For reservations, call (800) WYNDHAM, or visit www.WyndhamHotelGalvez.com.

-Wyndham Hotels and Resorts, LLC, a subsidiary of Wyndham Worldwide Corporation (NYSE: WYN), offers upscale hotel and resort accommodations throughout the United States, Europe, Canada, Mexico, China and the Caribbean.
-All Wyndham® hotels are either franchised by the company or managed by Wyndham Hotel Management, Inc., one of its affiliates or through a joint-venture partner.
-Additional information and reservations for all Wyndham hotels are available by calling (800) WYNDHAM – (800) 996-3426 – or visiting www.Wyndham.com.
+Wyndham Hotels and Resorts, LLC, a subsidiary of Wyndham Worldwide Corporation (NYSE: WYN), offers upscale hotel and resort accommodation throughout the United States, Canada, Mexico, Central and South America, the Caribbean, Europe, the Middle East and China.
+All Wyndham® hotels are either franchised by Wyndham Hotel Group or managed by Wyndham Hotel Management, Inc., or one of its affiliates.
+Additional information and reservations for all Wyndham hotels are available by visiting www.wyndham.com.
+Travelers have the opportunity to earn and redeem points through Wyndham Rewards®, the brand’s guest loyalty program, which can be joined for free at www.wyndhamrewards.com.